-Dal Makhani is a delicacy from the state of Punjab, and shares the robustness and full bodied richness typical of most preparations from this region.
-Dal Makahni, also popular as Mah di Dal, is quite easy to prepare and has plenty of nutritional values.
-We provide you the most time tested and popular recipe for preparing this highly popular dish from the Indian subcontinent.
+Dal makhani is a delicacy from the state of Punjab, and shares the robustness and full bodied richness typical of most preparations from this region.
+Popularly known as Mah di Dal, the preperation is quite easy, has nutritional values and tastes unique in every bite.
+We provide you the most time tested and popular recipe for making this highly popular dish from the Indian subcontinent.

 The actual method of preparation, as well as the ingredients can change slightly from one region to another.
 The preparation is quite flexible, and you can make slight changes to suit your particular taste.
 The general ingredients are enlisted below: